Royals vs. Mariners Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has 144 hits with 24 doubles, seven triples, 26 home runs and 28 walks.
+- Witt Jr. has 145 hits with 24 doubles, eight triples, 26 home runs and 29 walks.
 He has driven in 81 runs with 37 stolen bases.

 Witt Jr. Recent Games